Mabylife/apple-music-tui/README.md

 Future versions may include an option to automatically launch Cider in the background when starting the TUI, simplifying the setup process.

+### High-resolution album art

+Right now, the album are rendered in low resolution using half-block characters. but if user's terminal supports it, we can render higher-resolution images using more advanced techniques.

 ### More bug hunting

 This TUI app is still in active development.
 Expect more bug fixes and performance improvements in future releases.